Kaze no Mori 風の森

 Kaze no Mori Junmai Omachi Shiboribana

-Made with Omachi rice milled down to the minimum 80% needed to sake.
+Made with Omachi rice milled down to the minimum 80% needed to make sake.
 One of Yoshi's favorites, this is a big, rich, and earthy sake.

 Story & Photos: Tom Schiller